FLAMEGPU/FLAMEGPU2-docs/src/guide/3-behaviour-definition/6-host-functions.rst

 There are several ways that host functions can be added to a model; init, exit, step and layer.

-They can be added as init functions, which execute once at the start when ``CUDASimulation::simulate()`` is called.
+They can be added as init functions, which execute once at the start when :func:`CUDASimulation::simulate()<flamegpu::CUDASimulation::simulate>` is called.

 If multiple init functions are added to a model, they will be executed in the order that they were added to the model.